logdyhq/logdy-core/README.md

   stdin       Listens to STDOUT/STDERR of a provided command.
 Example `logdy stdin "npm run dev"`

 Flags:
+      --bulk-window int   A time window during which log messages are gathered and send in a bulk to a client.
+Decreasing this window will improve the 'real-time' feeling of messages presented on the screen but could decrease UI performance (default 100)
-  -t, --fallthrough      When used will fallthrough all of the stdin received to the terminal as is -h, --help             help for logdy
+      --config string     Path to a file where a config (json) for the UI is located -t, --fallthrough       When used will fallthrough all of the stdin received to the terminal as is -h, --help              help for logdy
   -n, --no-analytics      Opt-out from sending anonymous analytical data that helps improve Logdy -u, --no-updates        Opt-out from checking updates on program startup -p, --port string       Port on which the Web UI will be served (default "8080")
       --ui-pass string    Password that will be used to authenticate in the UI -v, --verbose           Verbose logs
       --version           version for logdy
 ```

 ## Development